vammultipl/vammultiplayer_revamped/README.md

 - You are not registered (register with the bot again)
 - The player you are trying to control is already being controlled
 - Not using latest version of the client plugin
+- If all else fails - click Reload to reload plugin, reconnect

 ## Lobbies
 - Two rooms are available, running in parallel on ports 8888 and 9999, max 4 players per room.
 - The Discord bot shows which players are connected to which room.
 - Registration works for both rooms.

-## Hosting Your Own VaM Multiplayer
+## Hosting Your Own VaM Multiplayer (Optional)
 If you want to host everything yourself, you can recreate this setup easily:
 1. Host a Linux server (e.g., free Azure tier or Oracle Linux VMs).
 2. Run the TCP server on your server.